- A Walking Holiday in the Italian Alps

 No additional cancellation fees apply for this Walking in the Dolomites tour.
 You can cancel the tour up to 70 days prior departure and avoid paying the full amount, but your deposit paid is non-refundable.
 No refund applies for cancellations within 69 days of departure.Payment

-For any tour departures within 13 May 2021, full payment is required.
-For tours that depart later than 13 May 2021, a deposit is required to confirm this tour, and the remaining balance will be charged 69 days before trip departure.Travel Insurance
+For any tour departures within 08 December 2022, full payment is required.
+For tours that depart later than 08 December 2022, a deposit of 168 USD is required to confirm the tour, and the remaining balance will be charged 69 days before trip departure.Travel Insurance

 Walking in the Dolomites tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
 We recommend using World Nomads' travel insurance.Visa